 3. Features & Functionality

-There are so many features included in both of these tools that it would probably take me days to go through them all in detail (and by the time I did, they’d have already added new functionality).
-Both ESPs are committed to constantly improving their tools and releasing new functionality to keep pace with marketers’ ever-growing demands.
-While most of the same basic features are available in both MailChimp and Constant Contact, I’ve created a chart below to show where the functionality differs.
+While most of the same basic features are available in both MailChimp and Constant Contact, Mailchimp has functionality that lends itself better to eCommerce companies, while Constant Contact has more robust features for companies hoping to integrate their social media and email marketing.
+I’ve created a chart below to show where the functionality differs.
 (Note: the highlighted cells indicate unique features, where one email provider had an advantage over the other.)

 Some small business owners, like Michelle Geib at Xperience Days Inc., prefer MailChimp’s functionality: “At the time the decision was made, Constant Contact was the most prominent email marketing solution for small businesses.
 The features it offered- such as delivery, open rate, and click-thru statistics, as well as the ability to view trends over time- were attractive benefits, especially because we did not have access to any of this information with our former, in-house solution.
 We began looking for a new solution in November, 2013 after having issues with our Constant Contact account.
 We made the switch to MailChimp, which offers a multitude of additional features Constant Contact didn’t offer.
 These unique features and the scalable pricing plans were the reasons we decided to move our account.”